Here are 9 of the best new TV series to stream on Netflix this month - including Queen Charlotte

-Best New Series on Netflix: 9 TV shows new to Netflix in May - including Queen Charlotte and FUBAR
+Netflix New Releases: 9 of the best new series on Netflix in May - including Queen Charlotte

 Netflix will release a number of addictive new series this month – including Bridgerton spin-off Queen Charlotte and a brand new Arnold Schwarzenegger Netflix original.

-It is hard to believe that the year is already five months old isn’t it?
+As we enter May, it is hard to believe that the year is already five months old.

-The Best Movies On Netflix 2023: Here are the 21 highest rated films to stream on Netflix - as per Rotten Tomatoes

 However, as the days and months come quick and fast, so to do the bingeable and exciting new series to stream on Netflix.
 Already we have seen The Diplomat and The Night Agent launch on the platform and become the latest favourites for viewers and now, as we approach, there’s even more excited about.